arenaxr/arena-docs/content/python/index.md

 scene.run_tasks()
 ```

+## ARENA-py Library
+The above is the simplest example of an ARENA Python program.
+This library sits above the ARENA pub/sub MQTT
+message protocol: JSON messages described in more detail [here](https://github.com/conix-center/ARENA-core) which runs in a browser.
+That forms a layer, in turn, on top of [A-Frame](https://aframe.io/) and [THREE.js](http://threejs.org/) javascript libraries.

 ## Authentication
 We are adding protection to the ARENA MQTT broker, eventually to host an ACL list to limit access to change your scenes.
 As a first step, we are requiring Python programs to supply authentication through a Google account.